 As one of the biggest and most popular real estate markets globally, NYC is a tough market to get into for any newcomer.
 Hiring an agent can give you the boost you need to get started and make the right decisions.
 They can help you model anticipated cash flows, internal return rates, cap rates, and expected net profits.
 They can also put you in touch with all the right people, from lenders to contractors to property managers.
 If you plan to become a landlord, an Elika agent can also help you market the homes and find the right tenants.

 They can handle negotiations.They can handle negotiations.

-Negotiations are a key part of any home transaction, and this is where the advantage of having an agent really begins to show itself.
-Even if you consider yourself a good negotiator, you may still come up short compared to an agent with insider knowledge on the market.
+Negotiations are a key part of any home transaction, and this is where the advantage of having an agent begins to show itself.
+Even if you consider yourself a good negotiator, you may still come up short compared to an agent with insider knowledge of the market.
 It also helps to have the negotiator be someone who can keep emotion out of it.
-This keeps you safe from high-pressure tactics that are designed to play on a buyer’s emotions.
+This keeps you safe from high-pressure tactics designed to play on a buyer’s emotions.

 Negotiations can be a tough slog, but a great buyer’s agent will know how to conduct them so you can be sure of getting a fair deal.
 As an exclusive buyer’s agency, you can be confident that Elika has your back throughout all steps in the buying process.
 They’ll also perform a comparative market analysis (CMA) to determine the right asking price to start negotiations.

 They can manage communications with listing agents.They can manage communications with listing agents.

 In any home transaction, emotions can run high.
 This is why it helps to have a buyer’s agent handle all communications between the listing agent and sellers.
 It puts an emotional stopgap between you and the property.
 Since the buyer’s agent is an impartial advisor, they won’t sway you as much as you might be by emotional pressure.

 They can handle the condo and co-op buying process.They can handle the condo and co-op buying process.